praveen-golagani/praveen-golagani/README.md

 ---

-> _“Consistency beats intensity.
-One solid step at a time.”_
+> _“Consistency over intensity.
+One step at a time.”_